-One of the most common questions maritime lawyers receive from potential clients is how to avoid sales and use taxes on a boat.
+One of the most common questions maritime lawyers receive from potential clients is how to avoid sales tax on a boat.
 Unfortunately, every jurisdiction has different regulations, and they are always subject to change.
-Oftentimes, there is no reasonable way to avoid paying tax, especially if you plan to purchase and use a boat in one specific state that does have a sales tax.
+Oftentimes, there is no reasonable way to avoid paying tax on a boat, especially if you plan to purchase and use a boat in one specific state that does have a sales tax.
 Nevertheless, there are circumstances in which legally avoiding sales and use taxes is a real possibility.

 Sales and use taxes on vessels are imposed at the state and local levels.
 Sales tax is imposed at the time of purchase or transfer; use tax is imposed at the same rate as a state’s sales tax, but it is imposed on boats not taxed at the time of purchase.
 It can be paid at the time of registration in a state other than where a boat was purchased, or it can be triggered by the use or storage of a boat for a certain amount of time in a given jurisdiction.
 Each state has its own rules as to how long a boat registered elsewhere can be within its jurisdiction before triggering use tax liability.